ThomasJScott3/Housing-Market-Project-1/README.md

 - What correlations exist between low interest rates and other data points?

 We showed that there has been an uptick in loan volume.
-We also showed inverse correlations, such as borrower FICO scores.
+We also showed inverse correlations between interest rates and datapoints such as borrower FICO scores.
 There is also a similar trend in rates of prepayment and interest rates overall.

 - What is the impact of low interest rates on mortgage backed securities?